-The book reflects on how narratives are generated and deployed, and on their function as coping mechanisms, means of survival, commemorative gestures, historical records, and evidence.
-The contributions address such issues as the tension and discrepancy between memory and the official chronicling of war, the relationship between various individuals’ versions of war narratives, and the ways in which events are brought together to serve varied functions for the narrators and their audiences.
-Drawing upon the two World Wars, the Spanish Civil War, and the ex-Yugoslav wars, and considering narrative genres that include film, schoolbooks, novels, oral history, archives, official documents, personal testimony, and memoirs, readers are introduced to a range of narrative forms and examples that highlight the complexity of narrative in relation to war.
+The book reflects on how narratives are generated and deployed, and on their function as coping mechanisms, means of survival, commemorative gestures, historical records and evidence.
+The contributions address such issues as the tension and discrepancy between memory and the official chronicling of war, the relationship between various individuals’ versions of war narratives and the ways in which events are brought together to serve varied functions for the narrators and their audiences.
+Drawing upon the two World Wars, the Spanish Civil War and the ex-Yugoslav wars, and considering narrative genres that include film, schoolbooks, novels, oral history, archives, official documents, personal testimony and memoirs, readers are introduced to a range of narrative forms and examples that highlight the complexity of narrative in relation to war.

-Approached from a multidisciplinary perspective, and taken together, analysis of these narratives contributes to our understanding of the causes, experience, dynamics, and consequences of war, making it the ideal book for those interested in twentieth-century war history, and the history of memory and narrative.
+Approached from a multidisciplinary perspective, and taken together, analysis of these narratives contributes to our understanding of the causes, experience, dynamics and consequences of war, making it the ideal book for those interested in twentieth-century war history and the history of memory and narrative.

-Part 1: Narrative and the Story of War 1.
+Part I: Narrative and the Story of War 1.
 ‘Narratives of War in the Twentieth Century: an Introduction’ 2.
-‘A Tale of Two Battles: Narrating Verdun and the Somme, 1916’ Part 2: Constructing War Narratives 3.
+‘A Tale of Two Battles: Narrating Verdun and the Somme, 1916’ Part II: Constructing War Narratives 3.
 ‘The Stories the First World War Inherited: Adaptations of Napoleonic Veterans’ Memoirs, 1814-1914 4.
 ‘The Archive as Narrator?
 Narratives of German "Enemy Citizens" in the Netherlands after 1945’ 5.
 ‘Of Triumph and Defeat: World War II and its Historians in Post-war Germany’ 6.
-‘The Imagery of War: Screening the Battlefield in the Twentieth Century’ Part 3: The Development and Deployment of War Narratives 7.
+‘The Imagery of War: Screening the Battlefield in the Twentieth Century’ Part III: The Development and Deployment of War Narratives 7.
 ‘The War Books Controversy Revisited: First World War Novels and Veteran Memory’ 8.
 ‘War and Peace as a "Paradoxical Coherence": How the European Union Uses the Remembrance of the Great War to Construct European Identities’ 9.
 ‘History Wars in School Textbooks?
-The Massacres in Volhynia and Eastern Galicia in Polish History Textbooks since 1989’ 10. ‘"I was Hurt and you were Hurt too": the Role of Religion and Competing Narratives in the Reconciliation Process in Bosnia and Herzegovina' Part 4: Testimonies and Survivalist Narratives 11.
+The Massacres in Volhynia and Eastern Galicia in Polish History Textbooks since 1989’ 10. ‘"I was Hurt and you were Hurt too": the Role of Religion and Competing Narratives in the Reconciliation Process in Bosnia and Herzegovina' Part IV: Testimonies and Survivalist Narratives 11.
 ‘Hints of Heroism, Traces of Trauma: Trauma and Narrative Structure in Interviews with Dutch and English International Brigade Volunteers of the Spanish Civil War’ 12.
 ‘Digital Survival?
 Online Interview Portals and the Re-Contextualization of Holocaust Testimonies’ 13.
-‘Remembering the Sternlager of Bergen-Belsen: Anecdotes, Humour and Poetry as Survival Strategies’ 14.
+‘Remembering the Sternlager of Bergen-Belsen: Anecdotes, Humour and Poetry as Survival Strategies’ Part V: Conclusion 14.
 ‘Twentieth-Century Narratives of War: Conclusions’